Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Counting Flat Foldings

-We prove here the claim that the number of flat foldings of the interior of a simple cycle (with assigned lengths and angles) may be counted by dynamic programming in $\tilde O(n^5)$ time.

-We use the given assignment to compute $x$-coordinates for all vertices, and subdivide the cycle as in the proof of Theorem~\ref{thm:local}.
+\begin{proof} We use the given assignment to compute $x$-coordinates for all vertices, and subdivide the cycle as in the proof of \autoref{thm:local}.
 After this step, no mountain folded vertex is interior to the range of $x$-coordinates of another edge, and each input edge is subdivided into a path of at least two edges.
-By the argument used to prove Theorem~\ref{thm:local}, a flat-folding of the cycle is equivalent to a set of identifications between pairs of vertices within the cycle, such that these identifications partition the cycle into smaller polygons each of which has exactly two valley folds and zero mountain folds.
+By the argument used to prove \autoref{thm:local}, once this subdivision is fixed, a flat-folding of the cycle is equivalent to a partition of the edges of the subdivided cycle into touching pairs (with both edges in each touching pair having the same endpoint coordinates) such that any two touching pairs are disjoint or nested.

-To count sets of identifications of this type, we use a dynamic programming algorithm that counts, for each ordered pair $u,v$ of vertices with the same $x$-coordinate as each other, the numbers $A(u,v)$ and $B(u,v)$ of flat-foldings (if any) of the polygon formed by identifying $u$ with $v$ and keeping the part of the input from $u$ clockwise to $v$.
+To count sets of touching pairs of this type, we use a dynamic programming algorithm that counts, for each ordered pair $u,v$ of vertices with the same $x$-coordinate, the numbers $A(u,v)$ and $B(u,v)$ of flat-foldings (if any) of the oriented polygon formed by identifying $u$ with $v$ and keeping the part of the input from $u$ clockwise to $v$.
 Here we only consider pairs such that the edge $e$ immediately clockwise from $u$ and the edge $f$ immediately counterclockwise from $v$ both extend in the same direction, left or right, and such that the identification of $u$ with $v$ produces a valley fold rather than a mountain fold. $A(u,v)$ will count the total number of flat-foldings of this polygon, while $B(u,v)$ will count only a subset of the flat-foldings, the ones in which edges $e$ and $f$ are visible to each other rather than being blocked by a mountain-fold vertex with the same $x$-coordinate as both $u$ and $v$.
 By symmetry we can assume without loss of generality that edges $e$ and $f$ both lie to the left of $u$ and $v$, so in any flat-folded state $u$ and $e$ must be below $v$ and $f$.
-See Figure~\ref{fig:dyn-prog-1}.
+See \autoref{fig:dyn-prog-1}.

 To compute $A(u,v)$, we sum $B(u,v)$ together with the number of folds in which a mountain vertex $w$ blocks $e$ from $f$.
 We will check all possible choices of $w$; to avoid double-counting, we will only consider folds where $w$ is the topmost such mountain vertex (the one closest to $v$).
 Thus, for each choice of $w$, we include in our sum the term $A(u,w)B(w,v)$ counting the number of folds in the two sub-polygons between $u$ and $w$ and between $w$ and $v$.
 That is, we may calculate $A(u,v)$ by the formula